- SONA System opens August 24, 2020.

 As part of your undergraduate Psychological and Brain Sciences course experience, we encourage you to obtain some research-related experience.
 Check your class syllabus to determine what research options are available to you.
 If you do not wish to participate in research studies, there may be other ways in which you can gain research-related experience such as attending departmental talks by visiting scholars.
 Please speak to your professor to learn more.

-Available to all Psychological and Brain Sciences undergraduate classes that offer Human Subject Study extra credit, is the ability to participate in the "Long Prescreen Fall 2019" online study for 2 SONA credits.
+Available to all Psychological and Brain Sciences undergraduate classes that offer Human Subject Study extra credit, is the ability to participate in the "Long Prescreen Fall 2020" online study for credit.
 (Please note, this is not the same as the mandatory short prescreen you will take upon SONA signup.)
-You can access this study by logging into SONA and signing up for the "Long Prescreen Fall 2019".
+You can access this study by logging into SONA and signing up for the "Long Prescreen Fall 2020".
 Like all experiments involving human subjects, participants are free to withdraw and you may freely decline to respond to any particular questions.

 There are a lot of reasons to choose to participate in the Long Prescreen.
-It takes about an hour, is easy, and may make you eligible for more study opportunities available only to those who take the "Long Prescreen Fall 2019".
+It is easy and may make you eligible for more study opportunities available only to those who take the "Long Prescreen Fall 2020".
 This may increase your chances of getting all the extra credit you need.
 The longer online Prescreen is offered only during the first few weeks of the semester, once it closes, it can not be reopened.
 The purpose of this longer prescreen online study is to allow researchers to determine who is eligible for their studies and invite them to participate.
 For example, some researchers are seeking people who speak more than one language; others need people who hold particular beliefs or who have experienced a particular life event.

 How can you sign up for the studies?

-If you have any problems, see Sandy in Tobin 511 or contact email@example.com.
+If you have any problems, contact Sandy Kalmus at email@example.com.

 What should you expect from each study you participate in?